High Flying Birds Tour

-The High Flying Birds Tour was the debut solo concert tour by Noel Gallagher's High Flying Birds, which took place in 2011 and 2012.
+The High Flying Birds Tour was the debut concert tour by Noel Gallagher's High Flying Birds, which took place in 2011 and 2012.
 The tour was in promotion of the album Noel Gallagher's High Flying Birds.

 Background

 The tour kicked off on 23 October with a sold out show at The Olympia Theatre in Dublin before moving onto Great Britain for a short theatre leg.
 The band then moved onto North America in November for a short run of shows in the United States and Canada before returning to mainland Europe for another show leg.
 The band will then make their way to Asia for two shows in Japan before heading to Oceania for some festival shows and two headlining shows in Sydney and Melbourne.
 In February 2012, he kicked off his biggest ever headlining solo shows with a full arena tour in venues across Ireland and Great Britain accompanied by the Crouch End Festival Chorus, Hertfordshire Chorus and a three piece brass section.
 The band returned once again to North America in March and April which also included appearances in Mexico, and in May a run of gigs in South America was followed by a return to Asia.
 Summer 2012 saw Noel Gallagher entering the eastern European bloc of Russia, Ukraine and Poland for the first time in his performing career.
 There was also support given to Red Hot Chili Peppers in front of 80,000 people at Croke Park in Dublin during the festival run.